Universal topological classes of black holes surrounded by quintessence: Einstein-Gauss-Bonnet black hole surrounded by quintessence

-As shown in Fig. 5, we observe that the zeros of the vector field component $\phi^{r_+}$ for both 4D and 5D EGB black holes exhibit similar behavior.
-Therefore, the results for the 5D EGB black hole can be derived from those of the 4D EGB black hole.
-The findings indicate that for $\tau>\tau_c$, the winding numbers and the topological number are $w_1=1$, $w_2=-1$, and $W=0$, respectively. \begin{widetext}
+As shown in Fig. 14, we observe that the zeros of the vector field component $\phi^{r_+}$ for both 4D and 5D EGB black holes exhibit similar behavior.
+The results for the 5D EGB black hole can be derived from those of the 4D EGB black hole.
+Therefore, the 5D-EGB-BH-$\omega_q$ belongs to the specific topological class, $W^{0-}$.